THE FOUR MAIN QUESTIONS WE ARE ASKED

 How long does ice take to melt?

 Many people think that ice cubes need to be delivered just before an event starts because the ice will melt very quickly.
 But surprisingly, ice melts quite slowly if kept in one pile, out of direct sunlight.
-Our ice cubes are solid and deep frozen and delivered at at least -18c.
+Our ice cubes are solid, deep frozen and delivered at -18c.
 We carried out an experiment on a Bank Holiday weekend in August a few years ago and we stacked 10 x 12Kg bags of ice together outside against a wall, covering them with a bath towel.
 This was on a Saturday afternoon about 4pm.
 The following Tuesday morning there was still about 15% of ice left.
 Each day and night was warm and the ice was even in direct sunlight for part of each day.